superluminar-io/fullstack-serverless-workshop/docs/rest-api.md

          stream: dynamodb.StreamViewType.NEW_IMAGE,
        });

-       const putNote = new lambdaNodeJs.NodejsFunction(this, 'put-note', {
+       const putNote = new NodejsFunction(this, 'put-note', {
          environment: {
            TABLE_NAME: this.notesTable.tableName,
          },
        });

-       const listNotes = new lambdaNodeJs.NodejsFunction(this, 'list-notes', {
+       const listNotes = new NodejsFunction(this, 'list-notes', {
          environment: {
            TABLE_NAME: this.notesTable.tableName,
          },